 Obsolete – Removing a document from publication because it is no longer relevant to the functions of the company.
 Training is not required.

-One <DCR_Title> Form can be completed for a single document or a bundle of documents that are implemented together.
+One {{ DCR_Title }} Form can be completed for a single document or a bundle of documents that are implemented together.

-When completed, the Author submits the filled <DCR_Title> Form to related Departments and Quality Organization for review and approval.
-The Document creation shall be started by Author upon approval of the <DCR_Title> Form.
+When completed, the Author submits the filled {{ DCR_Title }} Form to related Departments and Quality Organization for review and approval.
+The Document creation shall be started by Author upon approval of the {{ DCR_Title }} Form.

 Internal Document Identification